Kitware/SMTK/doc/userguide/graph/concepts.rst

   above, you are expected to subclass this class with node types specific to your application.

-Arcs
+Arc
-  describe a directed arc (or collection of arcs) from one node to another node, and are typically subclassed to differentiate between different arc types within a multipartite graph.
+  describes a directed arc (or collection of arcs) from one node to another node, and is typically subclassed to differentiate between different arc types within a multipartite graph.
 Developers can construct their own arc types to suit their needs; three commonly used arc type templates are provided. :smtk:`Arc <smtk::graph::Arc>`